California man who went missing for 25 years found after sister sees his picture in the news

 Kennemore contacted the hospital in the article, only to learn that the man had been transferred to another LA facility in July.

-The deputy then reached out for help from the Los Angeles Police Department’s missing person unit, which was able to fingerprint the hospitalized man and positively identify him as the same person who went missing in 1999, according to the release.
+The deputy then reached out for help from the Los Angeles County Sheriff’s Department Missing Persons Unit, which was able to fingerprint the hospitalized man and positively identify him as the same person who went missing in 1999, according to the release.

 “The family will be reunited soon,” the release said.

-Note: CORRECTION: An earlier version of this story incorrectly identified the law enforcement agency that helped the Lassen County Sheriff’s Office identify the man.
-It was the Los Angeles County Sheriff’s Department.